Mustafa-Hussien/Weather-Journal/README.md

 # Weather-Journal App Project

+This app allows you to find the tempartue of your city by entering your zip code and gives back the current date.

 ## Overview
 This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.